-The Stavros Center for Economic Education of Florida State University offers a cutting-edge, online professional development course in economics and personal finance.
-Developed by a team of master economic educators, this course is designed for economics, social studies, history and personal finance instructors who would like to learn more about economics, how to teach it more effectively, and have access to engaging materials to achieve these objectives.
 This 17 module course is understandable, easy to navigate, and focuses on what both teachers and their students really need to know about economics and personal finance.
-It will be taught by seasoned online instructors.
+The professional development course will be led by seasoned online instructors.
 Moreover, if you want to learn more about online teaching and the effective use of multimedia technology to excite students about learning economics, this course is for you.
 It can be adopted by you!

 The course pairs the economics primer Common Sense Economics: What Everyone Should Know about Wealth and Prosperity (St. Martin’s Press, 2016) with short video clips, classic readings, podcasts, and innovative homework assignments.
 The “read, watch, listen, and do” approach is used to make learning both easy and fun.
 The reading assignments are compact and the videos, podcasts, and assignments re-enforce each other in a manner that assures mastery of the learning objectives.
 Even if you have never taken an online course before, you will find this one exciting and informative.